MAYOR MATTERS: Steady start

 Fiscal challenges continue as net state aid for operations, the city’s second largest revenue source, has been declining and now represents 8.1 percent of the city’s total budget, down from 16.5 percent in fiscal 2007.
 Also, federal grants for services are being reduced.
 Approved union contracts will expire in 2016, but the firefighters’ contract and one or more of the three police contracts not yet settled will carry over into 2014.
 These are all issues the mayor will need to address as he prepares to submit his first city budget to the City Council on April 9.

-The next mayor’s approach to new development, along with disciplined financial management, will play a critical role in maintaining the city’s fiscal health.
+Economic Development - The next mayor’s approach to new development, along with disciplined financial management, will play a critical role in maintaining the city’s fiscal health.
 Important to development success in Boston are policies regarding the structure and operation of the Boston Redevelopment Authority (BRA) and refinements in the city’s zoning code.
 The new administration’s policies concerning real estate tax incentives, development exactions, mitigation review, density, and use of capital funds will also affect the growth of new development projects in Boston.
 Active management of the pubic review process is necessary to enable the whole city to enjoy the broader benefits of development.

 Boston relied on the property tax for two-thirds of its operating revenue in fiscal 2013.
 Boston’s dependence on the property tax has grown over the past 20 years as state aid has declined as a share of total operating revenues.
 Under Proposition 2½, Boston depends on new growth to increase the property tax levy beyond 2.5 percent each year.
 The average annual increase in Boston’s property tax levy over the last six years was 4.8 percent due to new growth, almost twice the Proposition 2½ limit.